-- Voting members may submit a ranked list of up to 10 novels, either from the eligible title list or using write-in candidates of their own choosing.
+- Voting members may submit a ranked list of zero or more novels, either from the eligible title list or using write-in candidates of their own choosing.

 - These nominating votes will first be sanitized for duplications and eligibility, and then be counted using a Condorcet method which favors proportional representation to determine (at least) 5 finalists; in the case of a tie for 5th, all tying novels will be included as finalists; this is an effort to create a final ballot which most accurately reflects the entirety of the voting membership.

 The final voting process is as follows: